Confidential Legal Memorandum

 Live Nation's Strategy: Death by Delay

-Live Nation has reverse-engineered this litigation to ensure the landlord does not financially survive to the trial date.
+Live Nation has reverse-engineered this litigation to ensure we do not financially survive to the trial date.

 Live Nation's Playbook